Stability of solutions of certain extended Ricci flow systems: Harmonic-Ricci flow

-Third, in the cases of weak linear stability, one proves the uniqueness of a smooth center manifold consisting of fixed points of the flow \eqref{eq:hrf-trans}.
-Our case is in some sense a special case of that considered in \cite{Knopf2009}.
-In particular, the $n=2$ case for the metric $g$ is handled.
-Note that fixed points of this flow still coincide with those of the curvature-normalized Ricci-DeTurck flow.
-Finally, one proves convergence of the metric.
-Again, the arguments of \cite{Knopf2009} carry through without modification. \end{proof}
+Finally, one proves the uniqueness of a smooth center manifold consisting of fixed points of the flow \eqref{eq:cnhrdtf}, and convergence of the solution to a point in that center manifold.
+Again, this is actually simpler in our case because of the strict linear stability of the metrics, and the arguments of \cite{Knopf2009} carry through without modification. \end{proof}